 Code Signing identifies that the software or application is coming from a specific source (a developer or signer).
 When software is downloaded from the internet, browsers will exhibit a warning message stating the possible dangers of downloading data, or display an “unknown publisher” warning.
-Code Signing removes the “Unknown Publisher” security warnings and identifies the Publisher’s name (ie. Organization Name or Individual Developers Name).
+Code Signing removes the “Unknown Publisher” security warnings and identifies the Publisher’s name (ie. Organization Name).

 Code Signing ensures that a piece of code has not been altered and determines whether code is trustworthy for a specific purpose.
 If the application/ software code is tampered with or altered after digitally signing, the signature will appear invalid and untrusted.
 Signing code is beneficial for users downloading applications and beneficial for developers.
 Users are assured who they are downloading software from and can decide whether or not to trust the source.
 Developers can mark their “brand” and protect their software from unwanted changes